 I love really easy meals that are also comfort foods.
 I like them even more if they take no time at all to put together!
 One of my favorite comfort foods from my childhood is sloppy joes!
 It's super easy to make, takes no time at all, and all the ingredients are simple whole foods that when mixed together make the sloppiest and most tasty dinner, any kid is sure to love!

 Look, I am not going to pretend that my kiddo likes to eat curry, or soups, or pretty much anything with a vegetable in it (including potatoes!
 What kid hates potatoes?), because he doesn't.
-Don't ask me how I ended up with a picky eater for a kid, because I seriously steamed and homemade all of his baby food as a baby.
+Don't ask me how I ended up with a picky eater for a kid; I seriously homemade all of his baby food as a baby.
 My kid used to love his veggies, but taste buds change and all that I can do is get veggies into him any way that I can.
-Sloppy joes is one of those comfort foods that you can easily hide all sorts of veggies in, without changing the taste or texture of the dish.
-This dish got two thumbs up from Syfy!
+Sloppy joes

 Quick & Easy Healthy Homemade Sloppy Joes